 METRO MANILA, April 12, 2020 – President Rodrigo Duterte imposed the Enhanced Community Quarantine (ECQ) in Luzon and other regions in Visayas and Mindanao due to the increasing number of confirmed cases of coronavirus disease 2019 (COVID-19) pandemic.
-In this regard, the Special Area for Agricultural Development (SAAD) Program refocuses its 2020 activities for immediate impact to consumers amid threats of COVID-19 on accessibility.
+In this regard, the Special Area for Agricultural Development (SAAD) Program refocused its 2020 activities to provide immediate impact on accessibility to consumers amid threats of the virus.

 In this juncture, the SAAD program supports to refocus its activities by providing policies and guidelines to adhere to this strategy to all concerned Regional Field Offices.